Cabela's Big Game Hunter 2005 Adventures: Gameplay

-PC version
+Windows

-The PC version of the game operates much differently, and allows the player to select locations and unlock them upon their completion.
+The Windows version of the game operates much differently, and allows the player to select locations and unlock them upon their completion.
 It operates exactly like its predecessor, Cabela's Big Game Hunter: 2004 Season.

 The game includes 10 maps located across North America.
 The maps are much more diverse and unique than those of the 2004 Season.
 Unlike the previous game, each map can only be played in two seasons.
 The seasons in question depend on the map.
 Each season features a different game from the other one, requiring the player to play all but one of the maps twice in order to complete the game.
 The game also imposes firearm restrictions based on each season in each map.
 The most prevalent restrictions are those that allow either rifles and shotguns or those that allow any weapon of choice.
 Other locations include bow-only seasons, and one includes a shotgun-only season.
 The player may only carry two weapons on each hunt.
 There are a total of 26 game mammals to hunt.

 The player will always have to purchase tags before a hunt.
 Only one instance of each tag may be purchased per hunt.
 Game that must be hunted in instances of two or four can only be purchased in those quantities.
 The player must also have no more than two firearms coinciding with restriction in the area and season and clothing to enter the hunting area.
 The player will always load into a location with a brief visual, bearing the location name, longitudinal and latitudinal coordinates, a spinning compass, and a photo of the location in the selected season.
 The player will have four spawn points to choose from at the menu, however the exact location cannot be chosen.
 The spawn points are set to a position on the map.
 The player will always spawn next to their vehicle (with the exception of Yukon Territory), and the player will always start a hunt at the beginning of hunting hours with clear skies.
 The player cannot choose the time of day or weather to begin the hunt at.